You'll learn about:

 Stan Archie, M.ED, MA.
 LPC.
 SATP-C, NCC, BCPC Successful Edge LLC.
 6301 Rockhill – KCMO Email Address: email@example.com Stan has served as a city plan commissioner in Kansas City, Missouri since the 1995 and currently serves as its Vice Chair.
 Stan received a degree in Divinity with an emphasis on biblical language and urban planning from Carver Bible College in Kansas City, Missouri.
 Continuing his education at Calvary Bible College Stan earned his bachelors degree with a double major (Organizational Leadership and Human Resource Development) with a minor in bible.
 He also holds a Masters in Education from Mid-America Nazarene University and a Masters in Counseling also from Mid-America Nazarene University and has completed his Ph.D.
 (ABD) from Walden University.
 Stan has also studied law at Boston University and is certified as an instructor and consultant in Character Counts, Ethics and Character on Public Boards and Administrators and formally served on the Governance Board of the Josephson Institute of Ethics.
 He is also a certified trainer with the National Church Adopt A School Initiative and has participated and coauthored on several national study teams with NASBE (National Association of School Boards of Education).
 He served as the Natural Area Director representing the central region of the United States and also served 6 years on the Missouri State Board of Education.
 Stan also serves as a regular speaker in a number of workshops, seminars, colleges and universities and a national executive consultant in the profit and not-for-profit industries.
 He is married to Evelyn Archie and together they have three daughters, Stanisha, Elisha, and Talisha and a number of grandchildren.

 Jennifer Henaghan, AICP, is APA's Deputy Research Director and manager of the Green Communities Center.
-Prior to joining APA, she worked as a local government planner for rural and suburban communities in Illinois.
+She previously worked as a planner in local government.